-The deadline for priority enrollment is Friday, May 19, 2017.
-The 2017–2018 school year will run from September 5, 2017, through June 11, 2018.
+BAKS+ welcomes new students throughout the school year, space allowing.
+The 2017–2018 school year runs September 5, 2017 to June 11, 2018.
 Please download the enrollment application form for additional information, including information on tuition and fees.

 Note that students entering BAKS+ classes are expected to understand and speak German (and for older students, read and write German) at an age-appropriate level.
 Parents of potential new students should contact our directors at firstname.lastname@example.org if they have questions about whether BAKS+ is likely to be a good fit for their child, in terms of language level.

 Classes in Berkeley